netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure.md

 -  Ensure that you have a Kubernetes cluster up and running.
 -  Ensure that the AKS is configured in the basic networking mode (kubenet) and not in the advanced networking mode (Azure CNI).

-!!! note "Note"
+**Note:**
     For more information on creating a Kubernetes cluster in AKS, see [Guide to create an AKS cluster](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/deployment/azure/create-aks/README.md).

+**Note:**

+If you want to use Azure repository images for Citrix ADC CPX or the Citrix ingress controller instead of the default quoy.io images, then see [Deploy Citrix ADC CPX as an Ingress device in an AKS cluster using Azure repository images](deploy-azure-image.md).

 ## Deploy Citrix ADC CPX as an ingress device in an AKS cluster

 Perform the following steps to deploy Citrix ADC CPX as an ingress device in an AKS cluster.

-!!! note "Note"
+**Note:**
 In this procedure, Apache web server is used as the sample application.

 1. Deploy the required application in your Kubernetes cluster and expose it as a service in your cluster using the following command.

         kubectl create -f https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/azure/manifest/apache.yaml

-    !!! note "Note"
+     **Note:**
        In this example, `apache.yaml` is used.
 You should use the specific YAML file for your application.

-1. Deploy Citrix ADC CPX as an ingress device in the cluster using the following command.
+2. Deploy Citrix ADC CPX as an ingress device in the cluster using the following command.

         kubectl create -f https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/azure/manifest/standalone_cpx.yaml

-1. Create the ingress resource using the following command.
+3. Create the ingress resource using the following command.

         kubectl create -f https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/azure/manifest/cpx_ingress.yaml

-1. Create a service of type LoadBalancer for accessing the Citrix ADC CPX by using the following command.
+4. Create a service of type LoadBalancer for accessing the Citrix ADC CPX by using the following command.

         kubectl create -f https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/azure/manifest/cpx_service.yaml

     This command creates an Azure load balancer with an external IP for receiving traffic.

-1. Verify the service and check whether the load balancer has created an external IP.
+5. Verify the service and check whether the load balancer has created an external IP.
 Wait for some time if the external IP is not created.

         kubectl  get svc